hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 | `cdf-cluster`   | https://caa.esac.esa.int/documents/DS-QMW-TN-0010.pdf which is referenced on this page: https://www.cosmos.esa.int/web/csa/documentation | conventions created and used by ESA's Cluster mission |

 <!--
-These are not confirmed since they don't have updated or stable info available online.
+These are not confirmed since they don't have updated or stable online information.
 The PRBEM info is old, and until very recently, the MMS info was behind a password, so it's not clear if it is in a permanent location.
 | `cdf-mms`      | https://lasp.colorado.edu/galaxy/display/mms/Units+of+Measure | conventions created and used by NASA's Magnetic Multiscale (MMS) mission |
 | `cdf-prbem`    | https://craterre.onera.fr/prbem/home.html | units for particles and fields from the Panel on Radiation Belt Environment Modeling (PRBEM) |
 -->